lubuntu-team/blog/posts/release/disco/final/post.md

 For a full description of the new features and fixes, see the upstream announcements for [3.2.3](https://calamares.io/calamares-3.2.3-is-out/) and [3.2.4](https://calamares.io/calamares-3.2.4-is-out/).

 Lastly, due to popular demand, the minimum RAM requirement has been lowered to 0.5 GB of RAM.
 (The RAM consumption is around 300-400 MB after startup).

+## Desktop Environment

+Lubuntu 19.04 ships with the latest release of the LXQt desktop environment, [0.14.1](https://lxqt.org/release/2019/02/26/lxqt-0141/).
+Some notable features and fixes in this release include:

+  - File manager/desktop icons:
+    - Trash, Home, Computer, and Network icons have been added to the desktop for easy accessibility.
+    - Hidden icons are now shadowed.
+    - Split view has been implemented.
+    - Allow full names to be shown instead of only display names.
+    - Fixed view icons with HiDPI scaling.
+    - Theme icons are preferred for view actions.
+  - Image viewer:
+    - An image's EXIF data can now be rendered.
+    - A confirmation dialog is now present when using "Save as" without a file extension.
+    - Added ImgBB as an upload provider.
+    - Added the ability to annotate images.
+    - Added a copy button to the upload dialog.
+  - Terminal:
+    - Margins have been added.
+    - History-based tab switching has been implemented.
+  - GTK Appearance settings have now been upstreamed.
+  - Touchpad settings have been vastly improved.
+  - Notification history has been implemented for persistent notifications.
+  - Various security improvements for the LXQt sudo authenticator module.
+  - MANY translation updates and other bugfixes.

 ## Lubuntu Manual